 RACHEL LOEWY is an Adjunct Professor in the Department of Psychiatry and Behavioral Sciences at the University of California, San Francisco and a licensed clinical psychologist.
 She co-directs the Prodrome Assessment, Research and Treatment (PART) program, an early psychosis clinical research program.
 She also serves as an Associate Director of the NIMH-funded Clinical Services Research Training Program and Project Supervisor for the Public Psychiatry Fellowship at Zuckerberg San Francisco General Hospital.
 She received her Ph.D. in Clinical Psychology from UCLA.
 She completed her pre-doctoral psychology internship at the Sepulveda VA (APA-accredited) and a Postdoctoral Fellowship in the UCSF Clinical Psychology Training Program.
 She joined the UCSF Department of Psychiatry and Behavioral Sciences faculty in 2006.
-Her NIH-and foundation-funded research focuses on early identification and intervention in psychotic disorders, etiology and pathophysiology of schizophrenia, and mental health services research in early psychosis treatment.
+Her NIH- and foundation-funded research focuses on early identification and intervention in psychotic disorders, etiology and pathophysiology of schizophrenia, and mental health services research in early psychosis treatment.
 Former fellows in Dr. Loewy's lab have obtained research faculty and clinical psychologist positions in academic psychiatry departments.

-JENNIFER LY is an Assistant Professor and Attending Psychologist in the Hyperactivity, Attention, and Learning Problems (HALP) Clinic.
+JENNIFER LY is an Associate Professor and Attending Psychologist in the Hyperactivity, Attention, and Learning Problems (HALP) Clinic.
 She completed her undergraduate training at UCLA and received her doctorate in clinical science from UC Berkeley.
 She has extensive training and experience in screening, evaluating, and treating children and adolescents with developmental delays and behavioral or emotional difficulties.
 Dr. Ly's research and clinical interests are in the development and dissemination of evidence-based and culturally-sensitive treatments for youth who are at high risk for negative developmental outcomes due to factors such as prenatal substance exposure, disrupted attachment relationships, impoverished environments, and developmental disabilities.
 In the HALP Clinic, Dr. Ly has a variety of clinical, teaching, and supervision responsibilities.
+In addition, she is the Department of Psychiatry and Behavioral Science's Health Equity Champion and serves on the Diversity Committee and Child and Adolescent Psychiatry Grand Rounds committee.